Manchester United face Northern Ireland in U18 clash

 Kieran captained Northern Ireland in the Elite competition back in 2005 and played for his County in the Junior tournament four years earlier.

-The challenge game at Coleraine Showgrounds on Saturday, July 22, is expected to sell out quickly as United fans get the chance to celebrate the club’s return to the international youth tournament after a two-year absence.
+The challenge game at Coleraine Showgrounds at 5pm on Saturday, July 22, is expected to sell out quickly as United fans get the chance to celebrate the club’s return to the international youth tournament after a two-year absence.

 McKenna, who played for Enniskillen Town and Ballinamallard United before signing for Tottenham Hotspur, has happy memories of the competition and is happy and honoured to be getting involved all over again with a squad of young stars he has been working with since he joined United’s coaching staff from Spurs last September.